 A long maritime history

 The ships of the Kennebec were known in all the ports of the world.
-Many ships were built on Hallowell’s shores.
-Ice cut in the winter from our lakes and rivers was shipped all down the coast and to the Caribbean islands to preserve foods.
+Many ships were built on Hallowell’s shores and many more came to Hallowell for goods to ship worldwide.

 I made the entire upper left quarter of the mural about the sea to indicate its importance to the early life of Hallowell.